-Some companies offer customers the option of paying their metered charges via a budget account, usually at monthly intervals.
-These budget account holders receive a Statement of Account (six-monthly or annually) which shows payments made against liability for charges.
+The company may offer customers the option of paying their metered charges via a budget account, for example at monthly intervals.
+These budget account holders receive a Statement of Account (e.g. six-monthly or annually) which shows payments made against liability for charges.
 The Statement of Account should show whether the liability for charges is based on an estimate of consumption, a company meter reading, or the customer's own reading.
 These budget accounts should therefore be treated in the same way as standard accounts i.e. the Statement of Account is, in effect, a bill.